tldr-pages/tldr/pages/common/gdrive.md

 `gdrive download {{id}}`

-- Download to a given local path by its id to a given local path:
+- Download to a given local path by its id:

 `gdrive download --path {{path/to/folder}} {{id}}`